jacopovalanzano/vue-quik-console/README.md

 > An HTML "Javascript console".
 One file.
 Made with Vue.js.
 > Great for simple projects.

+# ⛔ This repository is obsolete and unmaintained

 Try it on JSFiddle
 https://jsfiddle.net/jacopovalanzano/peogqnv7